Ascendara/docs/getting-started/installation.md

 - Sufficient storage space

 ## Download

 1. Visit [ascendara.app](https://ascendara.app)
 2. Click the download button
 3. Run the installer
 4. Follow the setup wizard

+### About the Installer

+The Ascendara installer is a lightweight download (under 35MB) with a clean, modern interface.
+Once launched, it fetches the latest full setup package and walks you through each step.
+If you need a specific version, you can grab it from the [GitHub releases page](https://github.com/Ascendara/Ascendara/releases).

+### Optional Opera Offer

+You may encounter an offer to install Opera browser during setup.
+This partnership with work.ink helps fund Ascendara's ongoing development.
+Feel free to skip this if you're not interested—it won't affect your installation.

+### SmartScreen Warning

+Windows Defender SmartScreen may flag the installer since Ascendara is open-source and doesn't use a paid code signing certificate.
+You can safely proceed by clicking "More info" → "Run anyway".

 ## Browser Extension
 The Ascendara Download Handler is a crucial part of Ascendara that simplifies the download process: